 Installing and uninstalling apps is much easier in macOS compared to Windows.
 You can simply install most of the apps from the App Store and keep the history in your Apple account forever.
 Though some third-party applications still need installer, most third-party websites simply offer disk image file (.dmg).
 The disk image helps to install the application with .app extension.
 In this article let us explain all possibilities of installing apps in Mac.

 Install Apps in Mac

 You can find all installed apps under “Applications” folder in Finder.
 Alternatively, open Launchpad to view the apps in full-screen view as shown below.

-The macOS 10.14 is a new Mojave version offers a completely different App Store than the previous 10.13 version High Sierra.
-Though the screens look different but the app installation process remains same.
-Open App Store and find any of the free app that you want to download on your MacBook.
+Apple redesigned the App Store and offered a completely different interface in macOS 10.14 (Mojave).
+Though the interface changes, app installation process remains same.
+Open App Store and find any of the free app that you want to download on your Mac.